 Jaipur is blessed with a lot of pretty architecture.
 It houses a huge city palace, an architectural marvel called ‘The Palace of Winds” and as many as 3 towering forts around the outskirts of the city.
 Despite all of these majestic sites, one of the most fascinating monuments in Jaipur is the Jantar Mantar.

-Royal Astronomers in the 17th century, would climb up the Vrihat Samrat Yantra, to make predictions about the monsoons.
+Royal Astronomers in the 17th century would climb up the Vrihat Samrat Yantra to make predictions about the monsoons.
 Access to the stairs of the Samrat Yantra is restricted for visitors.
-The Laghu Samrat Yantra, however, is good enough to conform the workings of the solar clocks.
+The Laghu Samrat Yantra, however, is good enough to conform to the workings of the solar clocks.
 It is truly an inspiring engineering marvel from the 17th century that is relevant to this day.

-The Yantra Raj – Based on the zodiac constellations derived from The Rashivalyas Yantra, a telescope would be inserted through these spherical metal discs.
-It’s purpose was to observe the night sky and the alignment of stars and planets.
+Based on the zodiac constellations derived from The Rashivalyas Yantra, a telescope would be inserted through these spherical metal discs.
+Its purpose was to observe the night sky and the alignment of stars and planets.
 This observation would help in charting out a lunar calendar and horoscope.

-Then there’s other instruments like Raj Yantra, which are used annually, to calculate the Hindu Calendar for the rest of the year.
+Then there’s other instruments like Raj Yantra, which is used annually to calculate the Hindu Calendar for the rest of the year.
 There’s also Ram Yantra, which is an instrument used to predict the sun’s height by measuring the altitude of the sun’s rays.

-The Jantar Mantar Jaipur is full of more such cool astronomical delights, that are likely to leave you spell bound.
-Perhaps, the most fascinating part about this amazing monument is not how accurate it is, but the sheer thought and precision with which it was designed.
+The Jantar Mantar in Jaipur is full of more cool astronomical delights that are likely to leave you spell-bound.
+Perhaps the most fascinating part about this amazing monument is not how accurate it is, but the sheer thought and precision with which it was designed.
 The fact that it remains relevant and produces accurate results to this day is mind boggling.
-This is one of the sites where we strongly recommend hiring the services of a guide, as you don’t only understand the workings of each instrument, but also the reason behind their inception.
+This is one of the sites where we strongly recommend hiring the services of a guide, as you won’t only understand the workings of each instrument, but also the reason behind their inception.

 Jantar Mantar should definitely be a monument that you not only visit during your time in Jaipur, but give it enough time to truly understand the beautiful spectacle.